 - * Play them anywhere and everywhere.
 Experiment with different sounds.
 The world is your drum.

-For the best book on drum rudiments, including paradiddles, don’t waste your time, just get Stick Control by George Stone
+If you're looking for the best book on drum rudiments, including paradiddles, don't waste your time, just get Stick Control by George Stone

 I hope that helps.
 I think the biggest take away from this article is that paradiddles are a powerhouse and the more you put in, the more you get out.